jtarrio/webrtlsdr/docs/highlevel.md

 }
 ```

-The `modeParameters()` function provides a uniform mechanism to get and set the parameters of a `Mode` object.
-The properties of a `Mode` object are different depending on its scheme, so you would need to write different code to modify different modes; with the `modeParameters()` function you can use the same code to modify the parameters for any known mode.
+The properties of a `Mode` object vary depending on the modulation scheme, so to modify them, you would need to write different code for each mode.
+The `modeParameters()` function provides a uniform mechanism to get and set the parameters of a `Mode` object so that you can change them all using the same code.

 The `modeParameters()` function takes a mode or a scheme name and returns an object with three methods for each parameter: